erbablooyadav/defi-cosmos-blockchain/readme.md

 ```
 curl https://get.ignite.com/username/cognizant-blockchain@latest! | sudo bash
 ```
-`username/cognizant-blockchain` should match the `username` and `repo_name` of the Github repository to which the source code was pushed.
-Learn more about [the install process](https://github.com/allinbits/starport-installer).
+`username/cognizant-blockchain` should match the `username` and `repo_name` of the GitHub repository to which the source code was pushed.

 ## Learn more